Recraft: Technology

-Recraft has not publicly disclosed the detailed technical architecture of its model.
-However, third-party reviews and benchmarks have noted that its performance resembles diffusion models such as Stable Diffusion and Midjourney.
+Recraft has not publicly disclosed the detailed technical architecture of its models.
+However, third-party reviews and benchmarks have noted that its performance resembles diffusion models such as Midjourney and Stable Diffusion.

 The model is designed for creative workflows requiring visual consistency and flexible output formats.
 Reviewers have noted its ability to generate legible multi-line text, produce high-resolution imagery at various canvas sizes, and to maintain alignment with user-defined brand palettes and design themes.

-Though not open-source, Recraft offers its functionalities through a web interface and commercial API.
+Though not open-source, Recraft's models are accessible through a web interface and commercial API.
 Advanced features such as style settings and positioning control differentiate it from general-purpose text-to-image models.